FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED-PRICE SCHOOL MEALS

 Each additional person:

-- DO I NEED TO COMPLETE AN APPLICATION FOR EACH CHILD?
-No, please complete one Free and Reduced Price School Meals Application for all students in your household.
+- DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
+No. Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
-Please apply online, if possible.
+Please apply online if possible.
 If an online application is not possible, a paper application can be picked up at the Board of Education office or in any school office.
-If you do not apply online, please return the completed paper applications to: Steve Robinson, 3797 Ridgewood Road, Copley, Ohio 44321.
+Please return the completed paper applications to: Steve Robinson, 3797 Ridgewood Road, Copley, Ohio 44321.

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE ALREADY APPROVED FOR FREE MEALS?
 No, but please read the letter you got carefully and follow the instructions.
 If any children in your household were missing from your eligibility notification, please call or email Steve Robinson at 330-664-4800 or firstname.lastname@example.org immediately.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT A NEW ONE?
-Your child’s application is only good for that school year and for the first few days of this school year, through October 2, 2019.
+Yes.
+Your child’s application is only good for last school year and for the first few days of this school year, through October 4, 2023.
 You must send in a new application unless the school told you that your child is eligible for the new school year.
 If you do not complete a new application that is approved by the school or you have not been notified that your child is eligible for free meals, your child will be charged the full price for meals.

 - WHAT IF SOME HOUSEHOLD MEMBERS HAVE NO INCOME TO REPORT?
 Household members may not receive some types of income we ask you to report on the application, or may not receive income at all.
 Whenever this happens, please write a 0 in the field.
 However, if any income fields are left empty or blank, those will also be counted as zeroes.
 Please be careful when leaving income fields blank, as we will assume you meant to do so.

-- WHAT IF THERE ISN’T ENOUGH SPACE ON THE APPLICATION FOR MY FAMILY? unlimited family members are permitted when applying online.
-If completeing a paper application, please list any additional household members on a separate piece of paper, and attach it to your application.
+- WHAT IF THERE ISN’T ENOUGH SPACE ON THE APPLICATION FOR MY FAMILY?
+List any additional household members on a separate piece of paper, and attach it to your application or contact Steve Robinson, 3797 Ridgewood Road, Copley, Ohio 44321 or 330-664-4800 or email@example.com to receive a second application

 This institution is an equal opportunity provider.